LEDThereBeLight/intuitive-coding/_posts/2015-01-05-learning-a-language.md

 Programming languages are the same as any spoken language.
 We have words, we have meanings, and we have rules for how to order the words.

+Each programming language has different types of sentences, just like in natural languages.
+There are two main types of sentences in programming.

+We have statements, where we *state* the way something is.

+The sky is blue.
+{: .info}

+And we have commands, where we tell the computer to do something.

+Capitalize this sentence and print it on the screen.
+{: .info}

+### Settling for programming languages

 It would be nice if we could write normal English sentences in programming languages.
-But languages are complex, and we still don't understand how our brains interpret them.
-Just think of how hard it can be to get Siri to understand what you're asking.
-It's even more difficult with programming languages that don't have teams of developers working on them full time.
-The first programming language interpreter took 18 staff years to write, just to give you an idea.
-We've gotten better since then, but interpreting language and converting them to computer instructions is still not a simple problem.

-### Settling for statements

-So instead, we simplify our sentences down to a few nouns and verbs that we teach the computer to recognize, and then string them together in different combinations to create meanings.
-To call them "sentences" would be a little too generous, so we call them "statements" instead.

-A "statement" is like a stripped down sentence, without any filler words.
+But natural languages are complex, and the same word in English can often mean multiple different things, which makes them pretty tough to program with.
+We haven't figured out how to get computers to learn how to read between the lines - just think of how frustrating it can be to get Siri to understand what you're asking.

+So instead, we create new simplified languages without any filler words that can't be interpreted in multiple different ways.
+They don't sound as natural when you read them, but at least they're not ambiguous.

 ### How to read